 IMPORTANT!
+Never turn OFF or reset your Notebook PC while the hard disk or floppy disk is in use and the activity LED is flashing; doing so can result in loss or destruction of your data.
 To protect the hard disk drive, always wait at least 5 seconds after turning OFF your Notebook PC before turning it back ON.